 Victims of spinal injury suffer from several side effects in addition to muscle weakness.
 These may include:

 Get the Attentive Care You Deserve after a Work-Related Accident

 "We can handle all our clients' cases all under one roof and give them the focus and attention that their case deserves..."

 Recovering Damages following a Spinal Injury

-Nonetheless, if you or a loved one has been injured on the job, you need outstanding legal representation to ensure that the full extent of the injury is considered, and that all liable parties are held accountable.
-This is the absolute best way to collect an amount of compensation that will truly cover your medical bills, lost wages, medication, and other expenses.
+Nonetheless, if you or a loved one has been injured on the job, you need outstanding legal representation to ensure that the full extent of the injury is considered and that all liable parties are held accountable.
+This is the absolute best way to collect an amount of compensation that will truly cover all the damages you suffered, including:

 Victims who are quadriparetic because of the negligence of a third party may receive additional compensation.
 Instances of third-party negligence might include an on-the-job car accident in which a separate driver was responsible for the accident.
-Additionally, if machinery, tools, and other equipment malfunction, the manufacturer may be responsible for compensating the injured.
+Additionally, if machinery, tools, or other equipment malfunction, the manufacturer may be responsible for compensating the injured.

 Quadriparesis is a life-changing condition that affects patients in many ways.
-At Golitko & Daly, our expert team of attorneys protect our clients' rights and help them collect damages.
+At Golitko & Daly, our team of attorneys protect our clients' rights and help them collect damages.
 When your future is in jeopardy, the surest way to protect yourself and your family is to enlist exceptional legal representation.
-For more information on how we can help you cope with your workplace injury, contact us today.
+For more information on how we can help you cope with your workplace injury, contact us online today.